-You should have no problem spotting elephant in most of Africa's major national parks, but some places are definitely better than others for sheer numbers.
+You should have no problem spotting elephants in most of Africa's major national parks, but some places are definitely better than others for sheer numbers.
 If you only visit Botswana on safari you may be hard pressed to understand that elephants are dwindling in numbers at a very rapid rate.
-Here are the top National Parks and Conservancies where you have an excellent chance of seeing large herds of elephant, one of Africa's "Big Five".
+Here are the top National Parks and Conservancies where you have an excellent chance of seeing large herds of elephant, one of Africa's "Big Five."
 Also discover where you can interact with elephants in a relatively "natural" way, for that special one on one experience.

 01 of 07

 Chobe National Park in the northwest region of Botswana is renowned for its very high density of elephants.
 They swim across the Chobe River at sunset, prod their little ones forward on a march through the dry landscape, and casually strip bark from whatever trees they had not yet destroyed.
 The adjacent wildlife areas: Savute and Linyanti are also high-density regions for elephant.
 During the dry season in particular, elephants come to visit from neighboring Zimbabwe and Namibia.
 Many lodges and camps in this area overlook rivers, channels or waterholes and you'll likely see elephants coming to drink or cool themselves down right from camp.
 Enjoy Savute Safari Lodge during the dry season, where a dinner is accompanied by dozens of elephant just feet away.